hablutzel1/phpcmstimestamper/README.md

 Basic usage
 -----------

-From the working sample `demo.php`:
+Download this Git repository and execute the working sample `demo.php`:

 ```php
 <?php